First step: Open the box...

 Uplink Ports

-- Enable you to connect two hubs using a straight-through cable
+- Enable you to connect two hubs using a straight-through cable- you cannot use a single central hub and connect multiple hubs to that hub

 - When connecting hubs: